Kudrovo

 Kudrovo (Ку́дрово) is a town in Vsevolozhsky District of Leningrad Oblast, Russia, located east of and immediately adjacent to the city of St. Petersburg.
 Formerly a village, it was granted town status on 29 June 2018.
-As of the 2021 census, Kudrovo was home to 60 791 inhabitants.
+As of the 2021 census, Kudrovo was home to 60,791 inhabitants.

 History

 In 2010, the population of the village was just over 100.
 Subsequently, intensive high-rise residential construction started, and apartments were sold to individuals who had jobs in nearby Saint Petersburg.
 The infrastructure lagged considerably behind this development.
 There is no industry or large-scale infrastructure in Kudrovo.

+The world's most crowded apartment block can also be found in Kudrovo.
+The complex is home to around 20,000 people and contains 3,708 apartments.
+The building has 35 entrances and 25 floors.
+There is an average of 4 to 6 apartments on each floor.
+The giant apartment complex was built in 2015.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated, together with the urban-type settlement of Yanino-1 and a number of rural localities, within Vsevolozhsky District as Zanevskoye Settlement Municipal Formation.
 As a municipal division, Zanevskoye Settlement Municipal Formation is incorporated within Vsevolozhsky Municipal District as Zanevskoye Urban Settlement.